RedFly Marketing LTD. Search Engine Marketing, SEO and PPC Management

 Choose your currency

 As a note of caution, you can not change your currency settings at a later date.
-These settings will apply to your entire AdWords account.
+These settings will apply to your entire Google Ads account.
 Make sure the currency you choose favors you the most.
 The currency applies to both billing and payments.

 Choose maximum cost per click (CPC)

-Based on the keywords you entered, the AdWords system will calculate a suggested maximum CPC and show you the clicks and costs per day that would result.
+Based on the keywords you entered, the Google Ads system will calculate a suggested maximum CPC and show you the clicks and costs per day that would result.
 You can accept that CPC or enter one of your own.

 You should enter a low number to begin with and click the “Get Estimate” button to find out if your ads will display at that price and where your ad will show in comparison to similar ads.
 You may have to raise your price for better positioning.